Copyright © 2000 Sarah Phillips Sarah Phillips, Inc. All rights reserved.

 Ganache is a really a complex combination of an emulsification and a suspension that occurs between the chocolate and cream ingredients.
 An emulsification is a suspension of small globules of one liquid in a second liquid with which the first will not mix, ie: an emulsion of oil in vinegar or cream is an emulsion of butterfat in water.
 A suspension is a material in which a substance is dispersed in a liquid in clusters or particles consisting of many molecules.
 Nonfat milk is a suspension of milk-protein particles in water.
 The continuous phase of the mixture, or the "appearance" of its molecules or matter (ie: solid, liquid or gas), is a syrup made from the cream's water and the chocolate's sugar.
 Suspended in the syrup are the milk are the cream's fat globules and the cocoa butter's fat droplets and solid cocoa particles from the chocolate.

 To emulsify the chocolate and cream, the cream is first heated which reduces its water content.
 The hot cream is poured over the chocolate and it melts after sitting for a few minutes.
-They are slowly mixed together.
-The waiting time also serves to bring down its temperature down because emulsions form better at 90 degrees to 110 degrees F. The emulsification takes place by the combination of work or stirring, which breaks down the fat in both the cream and chocolate into microscopic droplets, small enough to be suspended within the water - and the use of an emulsifier to stabilize the system, or fatty acids present in the milk.
+The waiting time also serves to bring down its temperature down because emulsions form better at 90 degrees to 110 degrees F. Start slowly, and then rapidly mix the ingredients together in ONE direction, starting from the outside edge moving inward.
+The emulsification takes place by the combination of work or stirring, which breaks down the fat in both the cream and chocolate into microscopic droplets, small enough to be suspended within the water - and the use of an emulsifier to stabilize the system, or fatty acids present in the cream or milk.

 SARAH SAYS: I recommend using a high quality dark chocolate, such as Valhrona or Dove, but find a chocolate you like and stick with it.
 If using milk or white chocolate just note that they are more temperamental; they contain milk or milk fat, unlike dark chocolate, making them more susceptible to damage from heat.
-Because of the milk, they also make "softer" ganache, so adjust the proportion of cream downward.
+Because of the milk, they also make "softer" ganache, so lessen the amount of cream used.

 Whipped ganache: is used for making truffles, piping, filling or making a mousse.
-It needs to cool to lukewarm so it stiffens and will whip faster and have a better texture.
-Place ganache in a mixing bowl and whip it vigorously by hand or with an electric mixer on medium-high.
+After making, it needs to cool to lukewarm so it thickens and will whip faster and have a better texture.
+Be sure the ganache is soft before beating, or it will break and curdle.
+Then place ganache in a mixing bowl and whip it vigorously by hand or with an electric mixer fitted with a flat beater attachment, starting on low and progressing rapidly to medium-high speed.
 Do this until mixture has lightened in color and is fluffy.
 Do not overwhip, otherwise it will become grainy.
-If it does, reheat in a double boiler and strain.
+If it does, reheat the ganache in a double boiler and strain.

 Ganache Icing: My favorite flavorful chocolate frosting is made by placing a piece of plastic wrap on the surface of the ganache.
-Store at room temperature overnight - not in the refrigerator because the ganache will get too hard.
+Store at room temperaturefor for an hour or longer, depending on the recipe - not in the refrigerator because the ganache will get too hard.
 Then, whip with your mixer and add 1 stick of softened butter, a tablespoon at a time.
 Add in 2 cups of powdered sugar slowly at the side of the bowl with the mixer running on low until the ganache is smooth.
 If the ganache is too stiff, add a small amount of cream, if necessary.

 Ganache Glaze: Ganache can be poured like a glaze on cakes that sets with a beautiful shine and smoothness, and also seals in freshness.
 You can tell if a cake has been glazed with it because it has a glossy and smooth chocolate surface.
+After making, let cool slightly and use immediately as a glaze.
 HOW TO GLAZE BAKED GOODS.

 To make: I always double the recipe in case I need extra.
 Four cups is enough to glaze an 8-inch cake.
-For pouring, the ganache mixture should be approximately 86 to 91 degrees F measured with an Instant Read Thermometer (Stir the mixture before inserting the tip of the thermometer in the center of the mixture) or feel just slightly warm -- it must remain pourable -- it should look and pour like corn syrup in order to glaze the cake or a frozen dessert.
+For pouring, the ganache mixture should be approximately 86 to 91 degrees F measured with an Instant Read Thermometer (Stir the mixture before inserting the tip of the thermometer in the center of the mixture making sure you don't touch the bottom or sides of the bowl) or feel just slightly warm -- it must remain pourable -- it should look and pour like corn syrup in order to glaze the cake or a frozen dessert.
 If ganaching a chilled mousse, it should be chilled thoroughly so the ganache will set quickly and not melt it.

 If the ganache is too hot, press a piece of plastic wrap on the top of the ganache so a film does not form and allow it to sit at a cool, room temperature until just thickened, about 15 minutes, or so.
 Be careful so it does not cool too much.